 Avoid fragmented distribution

-Before we take a look at how Spreaker’s podcast analytics work, consider that the best way to have your listeners consume your show is by playing it on a website or through a mobile app on demand.
+Before we take a look at how Spreaker’s podcast analytics work, consider that the best way to have your listeners consume your podcast is by playing it on a website or through a mobile app on demand.
 Downloads offer less information on listener behavior, so it’s highly recommended that you distribute your podcast through a single method, like RSS Feeds or widgets.

 Do your fans access your content on-demand, or while you’re live?

 You’ll find the answer to this question in the Play Details tab, as well as a time-based overview on when people listen in by toggling the timeframe between days, weeks, and months.
-See detailed stats on each of your episodes, or, if you have multiple shows, get an overview of your entire account.
+See detailed stats on each of your episodes, or, if you have multiple podcasts, get an overview of your entire account.

 Track your listeners’ love

-Knowing which of your episodes and shows are more popular helps you better understand what your listeners like.
+Knowing which of your episodes and podcasts are more popular helps you better understand what your listeners like.
 Use this information to analyze your content and develop it further in the following episodes.
 Likes are like hints to your listeners’ interests, which you can communicate to new sponsors and partners.

 Measure how they listen to your podcast